 2. This absence of process encourages us to pursue wisdom, seek insight, and discover application.

 This is where psychology enters the picture.
 Psychology helps with the how.
 Psychology gives insight about Process.

-And it can aid in applying the Precept found in God’s Word to my situation and through my unique personality.
+And it can aid in applying the Precepts found in God’s Word to my situation and through my unique personality.

 You will hear us talk a lot about psychospiritual growth, psychospiritual development.
-That is because for us, it is the ideal term.
-It encompasses both the spiritual (the universal Precepts of Scripture) and the psychological (the Processes allowing us to successfully integrate the Truth into our life).
+That is because, to us, it is the ideal term.
+It encompasses both the spiritual (the universal Precepts of Scripture) and the psychological (the Processes aiding the successful integration of truth into our life).

 Because in reality, there is both a spiritual and a psychological component to our being, just as there is a physical component.